-Title: Installing sheet ting and d cladding systems on roofs and walls in the workplace Unit Number: F/616/1705 Learning outcome The learner will be o sment criteria arner can: work and reso elating to the ources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. installing shee cladding syste and walls. • 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Title: Installing shee Installing sheeting and cladding systems on roofs and walls in the workplace Unit Number: F/616/1705 Learning outcom The learner will be Assessment criteria The learner can: 1 Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. installing she cladding syst and walls.
+1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, oral and written procedures, site inductions, current regulations governing buildings and official guidance associated with the installation of sheeting and cladding systems.
+Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, oral and written procedures, site inductions, current regulations governing buildings and official guidance associated with the installation of sheeting and cladding systems.
 2 Know how to comply with relevant legislation and official guidance when installing sheeting and cladding systems on roofs and walls.
-2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: - in the workplace, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials, by manual handling and mechanical lifting and with mechanical access equipment.
+Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials, by manual handling and mechanical lifting and with mechanical access equipment.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-Explain what the accident reporting procedures are and who is responsible for making report.
-3 Maintain safe working pract installing shed cladding syste and walls. tices when eting and 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing sheeting and cladding systems on roofs and walls.
+2.3 Explain what the accident reporting procedures are and who is responsible for making report. working prac installing she 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing sheeting and cladding systems on roofs and walls.

-Tit Title: Installing sheet ting an d cladding systems on roofs and walls in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 Continued ontinued 3.2 Demonstrate compliance with given information and relevant legislation when installing sheeting and cladding systems on roofs and walls in relation to the following: - safe use of access equipment - safe use, storage and handling of materials, tools and equipment - specific risks to health 3.3 Explain why and when health and safety control equipment, identified by the principles of prevention, should be used, relating to installing sheeting and cladding systems on roofs and walls, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
+Title: Installing shee eting and cladding systems on roofs and walls in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 Continued 3.2 Demonstrate compliance with given information and relevant legislation when installing sheeting and cladding systems on roofs and walls in relation to the following: safe use of access equipment safe use, storage and handling of materials, tools and equipment specific risks to health 3.3 Explain why and when health and safety control equipment, identified by the principles of prevention, should be used, relating to installing sheeting and cladding systems on roofs and walls, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries, falls, rescue procedures and other task-related activities.
-4 Select the required qua and quality of resource the methods of work to resources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. g and cladding 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: fixings, fasteners, flashings, fittings, halters, spacer systems and clips, insulation, vapour control, separation and breather membranes sealants and fillers metal and translucent sheets, built up, standing seam, secret fix, composite panels, decking panels and fibre cement systems hand tools, portable power tools and equipment.
+4 Select the requand quality of the methods of resources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. install sheeting systems on roo g and cladding 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: fixings, fasteners, flashings, fittings, halters, spacer systems and clips, insulation, vapour control, separation and breather membranes sealants and fillers metal and translucent sheets, built up, standing seam, secret fix, composite panels, decking panels and fibre cement systems hand tools, portable power tools and equipment.